 The "mrb p webevd" command will generate a skeleton product for you, but please update cetbuildtools to v7_15_01.

-#4 Updated by Christopher Backhouse 10 months ago
+#4 Updated by Christopher Backhouse about 1 year ago

 I have an initial version of this in the